HMS Sturgeon (73S): Mediterranean patrols

-Service as RnMs Zeehond
+Service as HNLMS Zeehond

 Under the command of Donald Theodoor Mackay, Zeehond shifted to Portsmouth, then departed for the River Clyde on 11 November 1943.
 Between 14 November and 10 December, she conducted training off Rothesay, then in the Clyde area.
 On 11 December, Zeehond departed Rothesay for St. John's, Newfoundland.
 However, she encountered heavy seas and used too much fuel for the trip, forcing her to return to Londonderry, Northern Ireland.
 She then conducted exercises off the River Clyde with HMS Proteus from 1 to 8 February.

 After sailing to Lerwick, she left port for the first war patrol.
 She was ordered to conduct an antisubmarine patrol in the Norwegian Sea.
 The patrol was uneventful, and Zeehond returned to Lerwick on 26 February.
 After sailing through various British port cities, Zeehond departed Lerwick on 18 March for her second war patrol, off the Norwegian coast.
 She was recalled on 21 March and arrived two days later at Lerwick.

 From 24 March 1944 to the end of World War II, Zeehond conducted training exercises with several British submarines and ships in various British and Netherlands port cities.
 She arrived at Dundee on 8 September, where she was returned to the Royal Navy.

 HMS Sturgeon was broken up at Granton in January 1946.
 She was one of four First Group S-class submarines, and the only one of these to survive the war.